 Skip to content

-So, with a probiotic for IBS (Irritable Bowel Syndrome) it is a good idea to look for one which has been shown in clinical trials to be beneficial for this condition.
-There are 4 categories of IBS that we will explore in this article:
+So, when choosing the best probiotic for IBS (Irritable Bowel Syndrome) it is a good idea to look for one which has been shown in clinical trials to be beneficial for this condition.
+There are 5 categories of IBS that we will explore in this article:

 Continue reading to find out which are the best IBS probiotic strains for each IBS subtype.

-It is important to take a few things into account when looking at these trials, to help you make the best decision about which probiotic to choose.
-First of all, you should choose a probiotic with plenty of research which is of good quality.
-There are also different types of IBS, so it is essential to figure out what type of IBS you are dealing with.
+First of all, when looking for the best probiotic to help with IBS, you should choose a probiotic with plenty of research that is of good quality.
+There are also different types of IBS, so it is essential to figure out what type you are dealing with.
 Then, you need to be aware that there are so many different types of probiotics (called different strains) and they all have different properties.
-In this article, we hope to make things clear for you by outlining the different types of IBS and then looking at which strains of probiotics have been shown in clinical trials to be best for supporting health with each type of IBS.
+In this article, we hope to make things clear for you by outlining the different types of IBS and which strains of probiotics have been shown to support each.

-Those with IBS presenting as frequent bouts of diarrhoea are suffering with IBS-D, which stands for Irritable Bowel Syndrome (Diarrhoea subtype).
-If this is something you suffer from, you may consider the probiotic Saccharomyces boulardii which has been shown in many clinical trials to help support gut health in those with diarrhoea.
-This is a unique probiotic microorganism because it is a yeast – in fact, it is the only yeast which is friendly enough to be called a probiotic.
+Those with IBS presenting as frequent bouts of diarrhoea are suffering from IBS-D. If this is something you suffer from, you may consider the probiotic Saccharomyces boulardii which has been shown in many clinical trials to help support gut health in those with occasional diarrhoea.
+This is a unique probiotic microorganism because it is a yeast – in fact, it is the only yeast that is friendly enough to be called a probiotic.
 It has over 50 years of research and is recommended in many hospitals in countries throughout mainland Europe for people with diarrhoea.
 As well as diarrhoea caused by IBS it has also been shown to be beneficial for diarrhoea associated Inflammatory Bowel Disease (IBD), antibiotic-associated diarrhoea and traveller’s diarrhoea.

 It is also worth considering taking a general probiotic product containing friendly bacteria alongside S. boulardii.
 As mentioned above, S. boulardii is a friendly yeast, and as such, has very different properties to friendly bacteria.
 For example, S. boulardii does not colonise in the gut, it is instead considered to be a transient probiotic which moves through the gut without staying for long.
-So, whilst S. boulardii has properties which make it particularly helpful for those with IBS-D, it is also a good idea to take a probiotic containing friendly bacteria, which will colonise in the gut for much longer and boost gut health in general and support the work of S. boulardii.
+So, it’s a good idea to take a probiotic containing colonising friendly bacteria that can boost gut health in general and support the work of S. boulardii.

 Pediococcus acidilactici CECT 7483, Lactobacillus plantarum CECT 7484 and Lactobacillus plantarum CECT 7485 have also been shown in a clinical trial to benefit those with IBS-D13.
 This trial measured improvements in the quality of life of the participants, in relation to their IBS symptoms, which is thought to be one of the most accurate ways of measuring the effectiveness of the treatment.

-Those with IBS who tend to suffer with regularity issues and constipation are suffering with IBS-C which stands for Irritable Bowel Syndrome (Constipation subtype).
-If this is something you suffer with, you may consider taking a natural supplement containing a specific probiotic strain called Bifidobacterium lactis BB-12® which has so many clinical trials supporting it, that it is thought to be the most well-researched strain in the whole Bifidobacteria genus.
-In the clinical trials, this strain of probiotic has been shown to be particularly helpful for those with constipation and promoting more regular bowel movements, which are easy to pass, as well as supporting gut health in general.
+Those with IBS who tend to suffer with regularity issues and constipation are suffering from IBS-C. If this is something you suffer with, you may consider taking a natural supplement containing a specific probiotic strain called Bifidobacterium lactis BB-12® which has so many clinical trials supporting it, that it is thought to be the most well-researched strain in the whole Bifidobacteria genus.
+This strain has been shown to be particularly helpful for those with occasional constipation and promoting more regular bowel movements, which are easy to pass, as well as supporting gut health in general.

 Healthcare practitioners can find out more about B. lactis BB-12® on the Probiotics Database.

 Many people with IBS find they have alternating constipation and diarrhoea.
-IBS-A stands for Irritable Bowel Syndrome (Alternating digestive symptoms subtype).
-So, for a few days you may be constipated, but then once the bowels get moving you find you have to run to the loo until things settle down again.
-This is also known as IBS-M (M for mixed type).
+So, for a few days, you may be constipated, but then once the bowels get moving you find you have to run to the loo until things settle down again.

 Bifidobacterium infantis 35624 is also known as 'Bifantis’ and has been researched in those with Irritable Bowel Syndrome with positive results8.
 An 8-week trial with 75 participants associated B. infantis 35624 with a reduction in pain, discomfort, bloating and constipation.
 Healthcare practitioners can refer to Bifidobacterium infantis 35624, which has more information on this strain.